Teoscar Hernández Player Props: Mariners vs. Rangers

 Teoscar Hernández At The Plate

-- Hernandez has seven doubles, a triple, nine home runs and eight walks while batting .232.
+- Hernandez is hitting .236 with seven doubles, a triple, nine home runs and eight walks.

-- In 20 games this season (35.1%), Hernandez has picked up an RBI, and in six of those games (10.5%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 36.2% of his games this year, Hernandez has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.